qualityshepherd/brine/assets/posts/southern_coast.md

 At the cairn's base, the sand is always cool to touch despite the desert heat.
 The bones themselves are sun-bleached but unmarked by weather or age—no one has identified what manner of creatures they came from.

-**0401 Impassable Peaks** Mountain fangs rip the sky.
+**0401 Impossible Peaks** Mountain fangs rip the sky.
 No path exists; only shear stone.

 **0402 Lost Druid's Threshold** Tall grass ripples in patterns no wind could shape.
 Standing stones peek through the green, their edges worn smooth.
 Something watches from beyond sight.